 Overview of Car Accident Concussion Lawsuit Settlements

-After filing a lawsuit or taking some other legal action on a car accident concussion victim’s behalf to seek damages, the victim’s attorney will often engage in negotiations to seek a settlement of the victim’s claims.
+After filing a personal injury lawsuit or taking some other legal action on a car accident concussion victim’s behalf to seek damages, the victim’s attorney will often engage in negotiations to seek a settlement of the victim’s claims.

 A settlement is an agreement between the car accident concussion victim and the party with legal liability for the victim’s injuries and losses.
-In a typical car accident settlement agreement, the victim will agree to release the party from liability in exchange for the party paying the victim an agreed amount of money in a lump-sum or over time.
+In a typical car accident settlement agreement, the victim will agree to release the party from liability in exchange for the party paying the victim an agreed amount of money in a lump sum or over time.

 Lawyers for car accident concussion victims usually negotiate settlements with defense lawyers who represent the legally-liable parties.
 Often, representatives of an insurance company that issued a liability insurance policy to the legally-liable parties will also participate in those negotiations.
 That is because a liability insurance policy often pays the bulk of any settlement amount to the car accident concussion victim.
 Although, this is not always the case.